HomeActions/smart_listing/README.md

 For more advanced features like sorting, filtering, and in-place editing, refer to the detailed documentation in the sections below.

-## Turbo Compatibility
+## Vanilla JavaScript and Turbo Compatibility

-SmartListing is now compatible with Turbo in Rails 7.
+SmartListing now uses vanilla JavaScript instead of jQuery, making it lighter and more performant.
+It's fully compatible with Turbo in Rails 7.
 The JavaScript has been updated to work with Turbo events instead of Turbolinks events.

+Key points:
+- No jQuery dependency
+- Uses modern JavaScript features
+- Works seamlessly with Turbo
+- Improved performance

 Make sure your Turbo Stream responses update the correct elements for smooth operation.

 ## Not enough?